 Turmeric also has anti-inflammatory and antioxidant properties.
 This makes it effective in taking care of the immune system that is impacted in menopause due to the low hormone levels.
 Let’s elaborate on the role of turmeric in managing individual menopause symptoms.

-Turmeric has phytoestrogens properties and, therefore, may make up for the low estrogen levels in our body to a greater extent.
-This is why having turmeric during and around the menopause phase may help to manage hot flashes significantly.
+Turmeric has phytoestrogens properties and may make up for the low estrogen levels in our body to a greater extent.
+This is why having turmeric during and around the menopause phase may help significantly manage hot flashes.

 2. For Managing Joint Pain

-Women in perimenopause, menopause, and postmenopause phase are more prone to joint and muscle problems.
+Menopausal women are more prone to joint and muscle problems.
+I wasn’t an exception.
 Blame it on the fluctuating hormone levels.

 Curcumin in turmeric has anti-inflammatory properties, which help to reduce inflammation and pain.
-In this way, it provides relief to those troubled with bone-related problems [7, 8].
+In this way, it provides relief to those troubled with bone-related problems.

 As mentioned, joint pains mostly occur because of low estrogen levels.
 Now, as turmeric has properties that mimic estrogen, it helps minimize hormonal imbalance and lessen the risks of joint pains in menopause.